Pranav-Jain/test_autodiff/README.md

 # Testing autodiff for solving the Poisson equation
 The code in this repository is used to test the autodiff package for solving the Poisson equation in 2D and on a surface of a sphere.
 In case of 2D , the domain is a R^2 and we use an analytical function to test the accuracy of the solution.
-In case of the sphere, we use the mass matrix of the sphere mesh to make sure the function integrates to zero ensuring uniqueness of the solution.
-The accuracy of the solution is tested by comparing the solution to the Laplace-Beltrami function on a fine spherical mesh.
+In case of the sphere, the domain is S^2 and we use an analytical function to test the accuracy of the solution.

 ## Setup
 This code is tested on _x64 linux_ platform using _Python 3.12.4_.